-Corp orate Governance Recommendation Followed Princ iple 8: Remunerate fairly and responsibly 8.1 8.1 The board of a listed entity should: (a) have a remuneration committee which: commentary (1) has at least three members, a majority of whom are independent directors; and in Section 2 above (2) is chaired by an independent director, ubove and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
-8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non- executive directors and the remuneration of executive directors and other senior executives.
-Yes 8.3 A listed entity which has an equity-based remuneration scheme should: Yes (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) disclose that policy or a summary of it.
+Corpo orate Governance Recommendation Followed Princ ple 8: Remunerate fairly and responsibly 8.1 The board of a listed entity should: No - see (a) have a remuneration committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: commentary in Section 2 above (3) the charter of the committee; (4) the members of the committee; and(5) as at the end of each reporting period, the number of times the committee met throughou the period and the individual attendances of the members at those meetings; or t (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
+8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non executive directors and the remuneration of executive directors and other senior executives. - Yes 8.3 A listed entity which has an equity-based remuneration scheme should: Yes (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme and (b) disclose that policy or a summary of it.